 What is mobile web application?

-Hence, people consider apps to be mobile, they sometimes get confused by the “web app” term.
+Generally, people consider apps to be mobile, they sometimes get confused by the “web app” term.

 The advantage of web apps is that you don’t need to install them on your device, instead, you can use them directly in browser anytime you need.
 This feature allows users to save storage space on their devices but requires the internet connection.
-Hence, there are web apps that are able to work offline.
+Nevertheless, there are web apps that are able to work offline.

 How to build a web mobile app?